tawsifazad23/tawsifazad23/README.md

 # Tawsif Ibne Azad | Full-Stack Developer & Computer Science Student

 👋 Hi there!
-I'm Tawsif, a Computer Science student at the University of Massachusetts Amherst (GPA: 3.8).
+I'm Tawsif, a Computer Science student at the University of Massachusetts Amherst.

-I specialize in building **scalable full-stack applications**, **cloud-native systems**, and exploring **AI for governance and security**.
+I specialize in building **scalable full-stack applications**, **cloud-native systems**, and exploring **AI for developer tooling**.
 With experience across **telecom (Verizon)**, **IoT (Bondstein)**, and **startup projects (Kormo Mela, Techwizz.ai)**, I thrive at the intersection of **software engineering and entrepreneurship**.

 ---

 ## 🔭 Currently Working On
 - **APIF CLI Ruleset Generator @ Verizon**
-  Built a TypeScript-based governance engine used by 800+ developers to validate APIs against RAMM standards.
+  Built a TypeScript-based governance engine used by 800+ developers to validate APIs against interal standards.

 - **Deepfake Detection & Voice Provenance Research (Verizon Applied Research)**
   Prototyping **C2PA watermarking** and **deepfake detection models** to authenticate voice/video content.